 Office of Energy and Sustainability

-In July of 2007, Aaron Reardon issued Executive Order 07-48 to establish an initial goal of reducing community greenhouse gas (GHG) emissions to 20 percent below year 2000 levels by 2020.
-Executive Reardon’s Green Ribbon Climate Task Force developed recommendations in 2008 to help achieve this GHG reduction goal, and the County identified a set of 2008 Green Initiatives to put these recommendations into action.
+Executive Order 07-48 was issued in 2007 to establish an initial goal of reducing community greenhouse gas (GHG) emissions to 20 percent below year 2000 levels by 2020.
+The Green Ribbon Climate Task Force developed recommendations in 2008 to help achieve this GHG reduction goal, and the County identified a set of 2008 Green Initiatives to put these recommendations into action.
 In 2009, the County conducted a GHG inventory and published the findings in the 2009 GHG Inventory and Forecast Report.

 County implements new "Green Purchasing" policy!

 Snohomish County has rolled out new requirements for purchasing "green" products and services, including construction.
 The new Environmentally Preferable Purchasing and Product Utilization Policy (EPP) establishes rules for considering the purchase of "green products and services."
+Check out the County's new Green Product Resource Guide.
 Visit this link to read the entire press release.